mintoleda/InboxOrganizer/README.md

 1. Go to Google Cloud Console and create a project.
 2. Enable the Gmail API for that project.
 3. Configure OAuth consent screen:
-   - User Type: “External”
+   - User Type: "External"
    - Add scopes as needed (probably needs `.../auth/gmail.modify`)
 4. Create OAuth 2.0 Client ID:
-   - Application type: “Desktop app”
+   - Application type: "Desktop app"
    - Download the client credentials JSON.
 5. Save the file as `credentials.json` in the project's root directory.